digitalaidseattle/seattle-humane-app/README.md

     _Note: For more information check out: https://code.visualstudio.com/docs/devcontainers/containers_

-1. Install dependecies by running:
+1. Open a shell and install dependecies by running:
     ```bash
     npm install
     ```

 ### Configure Environmental Variables
-Local requires a few one-time steps.
-You will need to start Supabase locally, put values from Supabase into your .env.local file.
+Local setup requires a few one-time steps.
+In the following steps, you will start Supabase locally, put values from Supabase into your .env.local file.

 1. Create a copy of .env.local.example